 Home goods e-commerce company Wayfair was created in the digital ecosystem of 2002.
 Since then it has thrived due to its consistent commitment to and use of Big Data.
 In 2016, Wayfair introduced a search with photo capability.
 This capability taps into Wayfair’s Computer Vision System.
 This Vision System is based on the company’s own machine learning techniques and its massive proprietary data sets.
 This system allows customers to upload images of furniture they are looking for and Wayfair will give customers search results that match the image provided as closely as possible.

-This data collected from this visual search feature creates a powerful feedback loop, which makes Wayfair’s results more useful for customers.
+This data collected from this visual search feature creates a powerful feedback loop, which makes Wayfair’s results more useful for customers in the home improvement industry.
 Wayfair measures the impact of its photo search system by tracking the number of loyal repeat customers.
 In the second quarter of 2017, the numbers of orders per customer and repeat customers both increased year-over-year.
 The number of repeat customers grew to be more than 61% of total orders in the second quarter of 2017; this compares well to the 58% in the second quarter of 2016.
 Repeat customers placed 2.6 million orders in the second quarter of 2017, an increase of 55% year-over-year.
 These increases in repeat customers and their orders is testament to the effectiveness of the Big Data driven photo search capability.